aa8y/docker-sbt/README.md

 Also, Docker builds an image by building layers which are cached.
 So if the image is built the correct way, every little change won't rebuild the complete image.
 See the [examples](#examples).

-## Examples.
+## Examples

+* [better-files](https://github.com/pathikrit/better-files): The `.circleci/config.yml` is an [example](https://github.com/pathikrit/better-files/blob/master/.circleci/config.yml) on how these images could be used with [CircleCI](https://circleci.com) 2.0 as it inherently supports Docker.
-* [scrypto](ohttps://github.com/input-output-hk/scrypto/): The `Dockerfile` is a [good example](https://github.com/input-output-hk/scrypto/blob/master/Dockerfile) of how to cache certain image layers to avoid rebuilding the image every time.
+* [scrypto](https://github.com/input-output-hk/scrypto/): The `Dockerfile` is a [good example](https://github.com/input-output-hk/scrypto/blob/master/Dockerfile) of how to cache certain image layers to avoid rebuilding the image every time.
 Also, the `.travis.yml` file describes [how to use](https://github.com/input-output-hk/scrypto/blob/master/.travis.yml) the Docker image for running tests.

 ## FAQs